roman-pavlov/management-handbook/docs/SOPs.md

-## My standard operation procedures
+## My Standard Operating Procedures
-This document focuses on how I normally operate.
+This document outlines how I typically operate to foster effective collaboration, streamline decision-making, and create a productive work environment.

-### Communication and collaboration
+### Communication and Collaboration
-If you have a request, I'd appreciate your input, suggestions and questions.
-This is a good starting point for our discussion.
-I normally ask questions to navigate the topic.
-It's good when you have >1 solutions of the problem in mind.
-It would reduce our effort and become an exercise of validating the solutions rather than designing them.
-But it's OK, if you don't.
-Note, I might have less expertise in the topic.
-In this case, please take my opinions with this in mind.
+If you have a request, I appreciate your input, suggestions, and questions.
+This provides a solid starting point for discussion.
+I usually ask clarifying questions to better navigate the topic.
+It helps if you have more than one solution in mind, as this reduces effort and shifts the focus to validating solutions rather than designing them.
+However, if you don’t, that’s okay.
+Please note that I may have less expertise in the topic, so consider my opinions with this in mind.

-For non-trivial topics, I prefer to have an artifact (e.g. doc) to work with.
-If you write a short statement/ memo with a context and thoughts, It would greatly help those working on it.
-I like a mix of asynchronous discussion over an artifact and live one (e.g. white boarding).
+For non-trivial topics, I prefer to have an artifact (e.g., a document) to work with.
+Writing a short statement or memo with context and thoughts greatly helps those involved.
+I value a mix of asynchronous discussion over an artifact and live discussions (e.g., whiteboarding).

-At times, I ask the managers in my team to have updates in writing following a standard template.
-When I work with multiple work streams and teams, a more structured approach works pretty well for both myself and the managers.
+At times, I ask the managers in my team to provide written updates following a standard template.
+When working with multiple work streams and teams, a structured approach benefits both me and the managers.

 ### Feedback
-I give feedback during 1:1s or when it's the right time.
-When I do it, I share specific examples of your behaviour I'd like to see more of.
-And any specific examples of your behaviour I'd like to see less of.
+I provide feedback during one-on-ones or at appropriate moments.
+When giving feedback, I share specific examples of behaviors I’d like to see more of and those I’d like to see less of.

 ### Meetings
-I aim to start and finish meetings on time as I respect our time.
+I aim to start and finish meetings on time out of respect for everyone’s time.

-If I am invited to a meeting it means you need my input or share something with me.
-If I see an invite with an unclear agenda and I haven't got any context I get upset and tempted to decline (not a fan of "surprises").
-The last thing I want is to spend time in a meeting that is generally irrelevant or is a matter of a simple update.
-I aim to be clear about the purpose of my meetings as well.
+I appreciate a clear agenda making it productive.

-I expect you to be present in a meeting.
-If you are bored or feel excluded, it's a good thing to reflect on why and potentially discuss in 1:1.
+I expect active collaboration in meetings.
+If you feel bored or excluded, it’s important to reflect on why and potentially discuss it in a one-on-one.

-#### 1:1s
+#### One-on-Ones
-It's our time to work together on your career.
-They are typically 30 min every week.
+This is our dedicated time to work on your career.
+These meetings are typically 30 minutes long and occur weekly.

-I offer to drive the agenda to make sure you get the most out of it.
-I will use this meeting to give feedback, unblock you, work on your goals, and help with anything you need help with.
+I encourage you to drive the agenda to ensure you get the most out of our time.
+I use these meetings to provide feedback, help unblock you, support your goals, and assist with anything you need.

-I propose to have a shared document where we both can put agendas and take notes and action items.
-So we can remember what we worked on.
+I suggest maintaining a shared document where we can both add agenda items, notes, and action points.
+This helps us keep track of what we’ve discussed and worked on.